benhassara/g30-odds-n-ends/react/01-hello-react.md

 export default App;
 ```

 Notice the difference in how the `Name` component is used now.
 Rather than simply using `<Name />`, we assign it a prop of `name` by changing it to: `<Name name="Big Bird" />`.
-We need to make a few more changes in `Name.jsx` in order to make this functionality work.
+We need to make a change in `Name.jsx` as well in order to make this functionality work.

 #### `Name.jsx`